ant981228/Block-Search---Windows/README.md

 Press Left Arrow on any search result to see it in the context of its original document.
 Navigate with Up/Down arrows, select with Enter, and press Right Arrow to return to search.

-### Splitting Documents
+### Adding Documents to the Index
-1. Open Document Tools → Split Document by Headings
+1. Open Index → Add Files to Index...
 2. Select input document and template (optional)
 3. Choose heading level to split at and output options
 4. Select output location
-5. Click Process Document
+5. Add to queue and process documents

 ## Development